kuiperzone/PupNet-Deploy/README.md

     sudo apt install rpm

-It is possible to install `rpmbuild` on a Debian based system in order to build RPM packages, although we should not attempt to install such a package on the system itself (use a virtual machines to test).
+It is possible to build RPM packages using `rpmbuild` on a Debian system although, again, you should use a virtual machines to test it.

 ### Setup Files on Windows ###

 PupNet leverages [InnoSetup](https://jrsoftware.org/isinfo.php) on Windows.
 Download and install it.

-It will also be necessary to manually add the InnoSetup location to the PATH variable so that PupNet can call the `iscc` compiler.
+It will also be necessary to manually add the InnoSetup location to the user's PATH variable so that PupNet can call the `iscc` compiler.
 See below:

 <p style="text-align:left;margin-top:2em;margin-bottom:2em;">
     <img src="Media/Screenie-InnoPath.png" style="width:40%;max-width:400px;"/>